Post Doc (Dalhousie University, Canada)

 Lab: Evaristus 121/225

-I am a developmental biologist with a strong background in evolutionary-developmental biology.
-My research is focused on comparative vertebrate development and evolution.
+Dr Franz-Odendaal is a developmental biologist with a strong background in evolutionary-developmental biology.
+Her research is focused on comparative vertebrate development and evolution.
 Specifically, we study the developmental processes for development of the craniofacial skeleton (i.e. the skull).
-My research combines the study of fossils (paleontology) with the study of body shape (morphology) and development in living organisms.
+Her research combines the study of fossils (paleontology) with the study of body shape (morphology) and development in living organisms.
+We are also interested in how non-chemical pollutants affect the development and growth of the skeleton.

-I grew up in Cape Town South Africa and moved to Halifax in 2003, I am married and have one daughter.
+Dr Franz-Odendaal grew up in sunny Cape Town, South Africa, and moved to Halifax in 2003 with her husband.
+They have one daughter.